vocdoni/docs/docs/architecture/components/entity.md

 ## Entity Resolver

-An **[Entity Resolver](#entity-resolver)** is the smart-contract where the Entity metadat is stored/indexd.
-It follows the same architecture as a ENS resolver contract, but currently does not make use of ENS domains.
+An **[Entity Resolver](#entity-resolver)** is the smart-contract where the Entity metadata is stored/indexed.
+It follows the same architecture as an ENS resolver contract but currently does not make use of ENS domains.

 The `entityId` is the unique identifier of each entity, being a hash of its creator's address: